avcton/avcton.github.io/content/Literature/Blockchain/Consensus Protocols.md

 #### Byzantine Fault Tolerance

 If our system has 1/3 or less traitors, then our system has to be in safe mode.
 However, if this limit exceeds than the system can be corrupted and compromised.
 Therefore, the ==tolerance factor for traitors is 33%==.
-It's the job of the protocol to maitain this factor and keep the tolerance rate under 33%.
+It's the job of the protocol to maintain this factor and keep the tolerance rate under 33%.
 This is done through explicit checking and kicking out miner who are proved to be traitors.

 ### Competing Chains